 The outer is a light green color with smooth skin that can be tough – requiring a sharp peeler or knife to slice off.
 The flesh is firm and creamy white in color.
 The small seeds are fine to eat but larger ones are similar to other squash seeds and should be removed before cooking.

 When harvested at optimal length (not allowed to grow beyond about 15 inches), Opo squash has a very mild flavor – similar to zucchini.

 In fact, it’s not uncommon to see it grated and used in quick bread and muffins just as North Americans use zucchini in quick bread and muffins.

 Yes, like other summer squashes, Opo squash is quite healthy.
 It is high in fiber, contains vitamins B and C, and is a source of iron, calcium, and zinc.

 Wash and trim the ends of the squash with a sharp knife.
 Peel off the skin with a knife or a peeler.
 Slice the squash in half lengthways and remove any mature seeds.

 You can then cut it into slices to roast, steam, use in stir-fries, or cubes to add to soups and stews.
 This squash retains its firmness when it is cooked, making it ideal for many applications.

-When choosing this vegetable, look for ones no longer than 15 inches that are firm and heavy for its size.
+When choosing this fruit, look for ones no longer than 15 inches that are firm and heavy for their size.
 Store it in the crisper for up to 2 weeks.

 Pin it HERE!!